What is a narcissist?

-Common Narcissism Behaviors
+Common Narcissistic Behaviors

-- Baiting you and picking fights
+- Bait you and pick fights

-- Expecting emotional-caretaking from others
+- Expect emotional-caretaking from others.

-- Life is a game of power and control, they play to win at any cost.
+- Want to win at any cost.

-- Narcissistic Rages: intense anger, aggression, or passive-aggression that occurs when a narcissist experiences a setback, or disappointment; anything that shatters their illusions of grandiosity, entitlement, or superiority, and triggers their inadequacy, shame, and/or vulnerability.
+- Display Narcissistic Rages: intense anger, aggression, or passive-aggression that occurs when a narcissist experiences a setback, or disappointment; anything that shatters their illusions of grandiosity, entitlement, or superiority, and triggers their inadequacy, shame, and/or vulnerability.